claudioc/jingo/README.md

 - Show differences between document revisions
 - Search through the content and the page names
 - Layout accepts custom sidebar and footer
-- Can use custom css and JavaScript scripts
+- Can use custom CSS and JavaScript scripts
 - White list for authorization on page reading and writing
 - Detects unwritten pages (will appear in red)
 - Automatically push to a remote